 - You cannot take the chance of leaving the park to go back to your hotel to rest and/or swim, because you may not be able to get back in depending on the time of year.
 And, it is a real long hike to your car with the possibility of not being able to get a parking spot when you return.

-- The Disney Magical Express is not an option nor is the Disney Dining Plan.
+- The Disney Dining Plan is not an option.
+(Temporarily suspended.)
 The Disney Dining Plan is offered to those who are booking a Disney resort stay and buying theme park tickets.
 If you do not buy one or the other, you are not offered the dining plan.
 (Other exceptions apply.
 Click here for details.)

 - You cannot take advantage of the convenience of using the buses from the parks to your resort.
 This also means no “Drinking Around The World” at Epcot for the designated driver.

 - Some non-Disney hotels have shuttles to the parks, but are limited.

 - Eat at any restaurant off of Disney property (save money).

 - You do not have to deal with the buses or monorail to get to your resort after the fireworks or any other time.